 UGA launched the oyster hatchery on its Skidaway Island campus in 2015.
 There they spawn baby oysters, or spat, which are given to local shellfish growers who cultivate the singles on state-approved leases along the Georgia coast.
-By 2018, the hatchery is expected to produce between 5 million and 7 million spat per year, with an annual estimated value between $1 million and $2 million.
+At full capacity, the hatchery could produce 15 million spat, with an estimated harvest value of $3.75 million to $5.2 million.

 The goal is to attract a commercial hatchery and businesses related to oyster production to the area, which would provide jobs and greater economic development opportunities on the coast.

 In addition to having economic benefits, oyster production also improves water quality.
 One adult oyster can filter up to 50 gallons of water a day.